jessicarush/react-notes/jsx.md

 ReactDOM.render(<App/>, document.getElementById('root'));
 ```

-In the component I could use map to loop through the msgs:
+In the component I could use map to loop through the `msgs`.
+Remember, `msgs` is just an array of objects.
+The outermost set of curly braces `{}` are there because of the syntax rules for 'JavaScript in JSX'.

 ```javascript
 class Messages extends React.Component {